DiscreteTom/HyperStudio/README.md

 ## How to Use

-- Drag screen to move.
+- Drag screen using mouse to move the screen.
 - Scroll to scale the screen.
 - Scroll while pressing `Ctrl` to push away / pull close a screen.
 - Press `ESC` to remove a screen.